Please note: This fund closed for applications on 30 November 2020.

 - Hold a Class 2 or 3 Service Sector Certificate of Registration under the Food Act 1984 (Vic).

 - Not have received funding assistance through the Night-time Economy Business Support Initiative or the Victorian Live Music Venues Program.

 Note that seating capacity must be aligned with the service of food.

 Can all hospitality businesses in Melbourne CBD apply?

-Businesses must be a Business Support Fund – Expansion grant recipient and have received an invitation to apply for a grant from this program.
+Businesses must be a Business Support Fund – Expansion grant recipient to apply for a grant from this program.

 Can restaurants with no fixed premises, such as a tram or boat restaurant, apply for a grant?

 If your restaurant does not have fixed physical premises, such as a tram or boat restaurant, you can apply for a grant from the CBD Small Hospitality Grant or Hospitality Business Grant program.
 The premises’ address must be a mooring site or dock and located within the eligible area.
 Location details will be verified through the food business’ Certificate of Registration.